BaptisteHudyma/Star-System-Procedural-Generator/README.md

 Also certain probabilities are changed to add probable but not confirmed star types, like black dwarf (that will probably exist in some million years or so)

 This program is a work in progress so some bugs can happend, specially for double star systems with giant stars.

+This is the main component of a 3D procedural physic based universe engine